dseida/agent_model/README.md

    {no_bid, {Name, {Input, Output}}}
 ```

-where bid is the atom bid and
+where no_bid is the atom no_bid and

 ```
    Name = Agent_name (uniquely assigned for each graph edge),